DevenKShah/XTrimCalculator/README.md

 `XTrimCalculator.ConsoleApp C:\Temp\instruction.txt`

-The instructions can also be passed directly to the application
+The instructions can also be passed as in-line arguments

 `XTrimCalculator.ConsoleApp "add 2" "mulitply 5" "apply 3"`